 In order to get the best out of your self-prep time, you need to be capitalizing on the best times of the day to study.
 This also means to not overdo it.
 Don’t force yourself into studying when you’re not up for it.
-If you’ve worked a 10-hour day, whether on a desk, on the street, or doing big projects and traveling to a client as a consultant, your study time is very limited and studying when you’re exhausted is not only going to be low-yield but it’s also going to take a lot out of you so that you’re not able to capture those high-yield times.
+If you’ve worked a 10-hour day, whether on a desk, on the street, or doing big projects and travelling to a client as a consultant, your study time is very limited.
+Studying when you’re exhausted is not only going to be low-yield but it’s also going to take a lot out of you so that you’re not able to capture those high-yield times.

-Many of you out are working crazy jobs, balancing a social life, family obligations, and the GMAT can take over.
-Particularly if you’re spending 10, 20, 30 hours a week self-prepping.
+Many of you out there are working crazy jobs, balancing a social life, and family obligations, and the GMAT can take over.
+Particularly, if you’re spending 10, 20, or 30 hours a week self-prepping.
 If you are, you’re spending too much time.
 You’re better off getting stronger results out of smaller increments of high-yield time rather than killing yourself and studying 3-6 hours at a time on the weekends or in the evenings.

-When you prepare and how you prepare is much more important than how much time you prepare.
-Be mindful of when you’re sharpest during the day and to take at least a portion of that time and devote it to your GMAT prep, because what you’re ultimately doing is personal development.
+When you study for the GMAT and how you prepare for it are much more important than how much time you prepare.
+Be mindful of when you’re sharpest during the day and take at least a portion of that time and devote it to your GMAT prep, because what you’re ultimately doing is personal development.

 As much as you might be devoted to a job, it’s not going to be there forever.
 Your personal growth, a high GMAT score, and also getting into the next step of your career or the next step of your education.
 That should be your priority and you need to make sure you balance that with your other obligations.

-Did you enjoyed When To Study For The GMAT?
+Did you enjoy When To Study For The GMAT?
 Watch some of our other videos including: How to select a GMAT tutor.Read more